taruntk/Ethereum-Supply-Chain/README.md

 ## Built With

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
-* [IPFS](https://ipfs.io/) - IPFS is the Distributed Web | A peer-to-peer hypermedia protocol
-to make the web faster, safer, and more open.
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+*[Web3](https://web3js.readthedocs.io/en/v1.5.2/) - Web3 is required on the frontend to interact with the contracts and the functions deployed on the ethereum blockchain.

 ## Deployed Contract